GraphileConfig.Preset

 Preset composition

-Library authors can create Graphile Config presets that allow consumers to easily
+Library authors can create Graphile Config presets that allow consumers to

-use the library with default or recommended settings.
+easily use the library with default or recommended settings.
 The extends

-the preset resolution algorithm.
+according to the preset resolution algorithm.

 The following is a simple example of a Graphile Config preset that could be used to configure usage of Graphile Worker: